isomerpages/govtech-gobusiness-main/_faqs/general/about.md

       **e-Advisers**

       Not sure what your business needs?
 Find out easily with our e-Advisers.
 Simply answer a few questions about your business and get helpful recommendations on grants you can apply for, next steps to start a business, and more.
-We have over 4 e-Advisers <a href="/e-services">here</a> to help you use GoBusiness effectively.
+We have over [4 e-Advisers here](/e-services/guides-for-biz/) to help you use GoBusiness effectively.

       **e-Service Navigator**

-      Over 300 Government e-services are at your fingertips with the <a href="/e-services">e-Service Navigator</a>.
+      Over 300 Government e-services are at your fingertips with the [e-Service Navigator](/e-services/).
 An online directory of e-services and resources, it's a fast and easy way to locate what your business needs at a glance.

       **Guided Journey**

       Designed to help new business owners, Guided Journey is a step-by-step walkthrough to apply for the licences you need.
-This feature is currently only available for businesses in the <a href="/licences/guided-journey/">food services industry</a>.
+This feature is currently only available for businesses in the [food services industry](https://foodservices.gobusiness.gov.sg/licences/foodservices?src=faq_about).
 We are also working on expanding the Guided Journey feature to help with other tasks such as applying for grants.

   - title: I've been using LicenceOne/Business Grants Portal/GoBusiness Covid/Gov Assist.
 Can I continue using them?
     content: |